Learning Sparse Low-Threshold Linear Classifiers: ERM Upper Bound

 We denote by $\bN_2(W, S,\epsilon)$ the minimum value of an integer $N$ such that exists a $V \subseteq \Phi_W$ of size $N$ that $(2,\epsilon)$-properly-covers $(\Phi_W, S)$.
 It is easy to see that for any two vectors $u,v \in \reals^m$, $\frac{1}{\sqrt{m}}\|u - v\|_2 \leq \| u - v \|_\infty$.
 It follows that for any $W$ and $S$, we have $\bN_2(W, S,\epsilon) \leq \bN_\infty(W, S,\epsilon)$.

-The $\bN_2$ covering number can be used to bound the Rademacher complexity of $(\Phi_W, S)$ using a refinement of Dudley's entropy bound \citep{Dudley67}, which is stated the most explicitly in \cite{SrebroSrTe10} (Lemma A.3).
+The $\bN_2$ covering number can be used to bound the Rademacher complexity of $(\Phi_W, S)$ using a refinement of Dudley's entropy bound \citep{Dudley67}, which is stated explicitly by~\citet[Lemma A.3]{SrebroSrTe10}.
 The lemma states that for any $\epsilon \geq 0$,

 where $B$ is an upper bound on the possible values of $f \in \Phi_W$ on members of $S$.
 For $S$ with all-positive labels we clearly have $B \leq r$.

 Combining this with \lemref{lem:covering}, we get

 Setting $\epsilon = rk/m$ we get